Russia’s space chief pens stargazing ballads. They also serve Moscow’s political orbit.

 Even Putin has been known to play the piano while waiting to receive foreign dignitaries.

-related patriotism, even getting the Roscosmos trademark “Let’s go!” — the famous words Yuri Gagarin spoke in 1961 before becoming the first human to orbit the Earth — for upcoming collections of perfume, alcohol and clothing.
+Rogozin is poised to benefit from the recent wave of space-related patriotism, even getting the Roscosmos trademark “Let’s go!” — the famous words Yuri Gagarin spoke in 1961 before becoming the first human to orbit the Earth — for upcoming collections of perfume, alcohol and clothing.

-When the U.S. space shuttle program retired in 2011, delegating all future International

-Space Station launches to the Roscosmos-operated Baikonur Cosmodrome in Kazakhstan, it was a symbolic victory that reasserted Russian dominance over the cosmos.
+When the U.S. space shuttle program was retired in 2011, delegating all future International Space Station launches to the Roscosmos-operated Baikonur Cosmodrome in Kazakhstan, it was a symbolic victory that reasserted Russian dominance over the cosmos.
 In May, Elon Musk’s Crew Dragon Demo-2 successfully transported American astronauts to the station.
 It was seen by Roscosmos as a challenge in one of the last areas where the Kremlin could boast technological authority.

-Some Russian Internet pranksters quickly made a deepfake music video of Musk singing “The Grass at Home,” one of the 12 songs released on the Roscosmos site.
+Some Russian Internet pranksters quickly made a deep-fake music video of Musk singing “The Grass at Home,” one of the 12 songs released on the Roscosmos site.

 Bashing U.S. space efforts has become something of a Russian art form.